NordicSemiconductor/asset-tracker-cloud-docs/v1.5.x/_sources/docs/project/Index.rst.txt

 Project Overview
 ################

-The *Asset Tracker Cloud Example* enables developers to set up a real world IoT solution using one of the supported cloud providers and adapt the example firmware and software to fit their use case.
+The *nRF Asset Tracker* enables developers to set up a real world IoT solution using one of the supported cloud providers and adapt the example firmware and software to fit their use case.
-The *Asset Tracker Cloud Example* aims to provide answers and recommend best practices to the following questions:
+The *nRF Asset Tracker* aims to provide answers and recommend best practices to the following questions:

 * How to connect Nordic's cellular IoT chips to a specific cloud provider?
 * How do devices send data into the cloud?